 Overall, the NYVRP was largely implemented in line with its program delivery model.
 The data available indicates that HAWWs have regular contact with the youth each week and are readily available to the youth whenever the youth need them, including evenings and weekends.
 The HAWWs also have been successful in establishing trusting relationships with the youth as reflected by the fact that youth often seek them out and are willing to disclose personal information to them (e.g., when completing risk assessments).
 They also have garnered the respect of other community members and agency representatives and this respect has likely facilitated the HAWWs' ability to be invited into their clients' homes to conduct one-on-one visits.
 According to the NYVRP program delivery model, the HAWWs should be spending most of their time with the youth in a one-on-one capacity; however, there was some indication from the stakeholder interviews that HAWWs preferred meeting with the youth in small groups.
-Staff were re-directed by management to engage primarily in one-on-one visits; however, it is unclear what portion of the time spent with the youth occurred one-on-one versus in a group.
+Staff were re-directed by management to engage primarily in one-on-one versus in a group.